hexagontk/hexagon/readme.md

 ## Hexagon Core

-Hexagon Core module is used by all other libraries, so it would be added to your project anyway just by using any adapter.
+Hexagon Core is used by all other libraries, so it would be added to your project anyway just by using any adapter.

 The main features it has are: